-- Right-click the definition file in the Process Definition Library, then select Copy. - Click Paste to paste a copy of the file.
-The new file will be named OriginalFileName Copy. - Rename the file, then open the file and change the process definition settings as desired.
+- Right-click the definition file in the Process Definition Library, and then select Copy. - Right-click a folder, and then select Paste to paste a copy of the file.
+The new file will be named OriginalFileName - Copy. - Rename the file, then open the file and change the process definition settings as desired.